LyokoAPI/LyokoAPIDoc/docs/LyokoAPI/Events/XanaDefeatEvent.md

 #Xana Defeat Event
-This event is called when xana is defeated.<br>
+This event is called when XANA is defeated.<br>
-*note: this event is called by APISuperScan if it has been created*
+*Note: This event is called by APISuperScan if it has been created*

 ##Subscribing
 This event expects a ``void Method()``